weiks/quarters-docs/docs/sdk/js.md

 ### OAuth APIs

 If you're writing code that will act on behalf of another user, start by creating a new OAuth2 application.
-You will need to do some work to obtain OAuth credentials for your users; please refer to our [OAuth 2 tutorial and documentation](../oauth/introduction.md).
+You will need to do some work to obtain OAuth credentials for your players; please refer to our [OAuth 2 tutorial and documentation](../oauth/introduction.md).

 Authorize user through Quarters.